Google@SAS FAQ for Students & Alumni

 You can make an adjustment to your SAS email account's forwarding by going here.

-What is Google 2-Step Verification and how can I sign up?
+What is Google Two-Step Verification and how can I sign up?

 Two-Step Verification is now mandatory for new Student Google@SAS accounts and many Alumni Google@SAS accounts, and will soon be required for all Alumni accounts.
-You would have 30 days to enable Two-Step Verfication for your Googel@SAS account from the time of the account's creation before the policy is enforced and you are locked out of your account.
-If you are a Student or Alumni having trouble accessing your Google@SAS account please use our help form to regain access to your account and to enable Two-Step Verification.
+You would have 30 days to enable Two-Step Verfication for your Google@SAS account from the time of the account's creation before the policy is enforced and you are locked out of your account.
+If you are a Student or Alumni having trouble accessing your Google@SAS account go to https://apps.sas.upenn.edu/rso/email/gmail to take steps to secure your account.